-Ste Action p
+Ste Action p 1 From the appropriate business term Class element in the Browser window, drag and drop the decision

-- From the appropriate business term Class element in the Browser window, drag and drop the decision attribute (such as Eligible Yes/No) or operation (such as post error) onto the first empty field in the 'Rule Actions (Outcome)' column. - The 'Rule Actions' fields apply Intelli-sense to display possible entries for the field; press Ctrl+Space in the field to display a list of possible Classes, double-click on the selected Class, type. (a period) and double-click on the attribute or operation in the automatically-displayed list - For an attribute, if the dropped action variable is of type 'enum', the 'Allowable Values / Parameters' fields are automatically set with the enum literals.
+- The 'Rule Actions' fields apply Intelli-sense to display possible entries for the field; press Ctrl+Space in the field to display a list of possible Classes, double-click on the selected Class, type. (a period) and double-click on the attribute or operation in the automatically-displayed list - For an attribute, if the dropped action variable is of type 'enum', the 'Allowable Values / Parameters' fields are automatically set with the enum literals.